mate-academy/layout_catalog/readme.md

 - Pay attention to `:hover` state

 ## Requirements:
+- **IMPORTANT** Save and push your changes to github manually after `deploy`
+- use SCSS in this task
 - pay attention the mock is responsive.
 Develop the layout to fit on `1024px` and `1200px` the same as on the mock.
 - reset browser's default margins
 - use images from [src/images](src/images)